 Google has announced a roll-out of a new update known as the mobile first-index.
 This update simply means that Google will be using the mobile platform first to rank your web pages as opposed to the current desktop platform.

-The shift to mobile-first index was motivated by the fact that more Google users today perform their searches through their mobile devices as opposed to desktop computers.
+The shift to a mobile-first index was motivated by the fact that more Google users today perform their searches through their mobile devices as opposed to desktop computers.

 This essentially means Website and blog owners will have to shift to the new algorithm if they want to keep their traffic up.